 The Saucona Iron Company is chartered on April 8, 1857.
 The company’s name was changed to the Bethlehem Steel Company on May 1, 1861.

-The Moravian Theological Seminary in Nazareth is reorganized in Bethlehem as the Moravian College and Theological Seminary and is chartered to grant baccalaureate degrees in 1863.
+The Moravian Theological Seminary in Nazareth is reorganized in Bethlehem as the Moravian University and Theological Seminary and is chartered to grant baccalaureate degrees in 1863.

 Lehigh University is founded by Judge Asa Packer.
 South Side becomes a borough.

 St. Luke's Hospital opens on March 29, 1872.